Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 }
 ```

-* In `findHooks()`, we create a regex for the three emoticons we want to replace and (out of convenience) hand it over to the injected `HookFinder` service, which finds their indexes in the content string for us and returns them as a `HookPosition` array.
+* In `findHooks()`, we create a regex for the three emoticons we want to replace and (for convenience) hand it over to the `HookFinder` service, which finds their indexes in the content string for us and returns them as a `HookPosition` array.
 * In `loadComponent()`, we simply tell the library which component class to load for each hook/emoticon.
 * In `getBindings()`, we have a look at each found hook/emoticon and infer the corresponding emoji-type for it, which we then set as the `type`-input for the `EmojiComponent`.

-All that's left is to do is to add our `EmojiHookParser` to the list of active parsers, either on the `OutletComponent` itself or as a global parser in `forRoot()` like here:
+All that's left is to do is to add our `EmojiHookParser` to the list of active parsers as usual:

 ```ts
 const componentParsers: Array<HookParserEntry> = [